 What Qualifications Do You Need to Become a Roofer?

-Sammamish Roofer is a person who is able to work on buildings that are roofed and install them.
+Roofer is a person who can work on buildings that are roofed and install them.
 Often, they are also the people who fix and maintain the roofs.
 They can earn a decent income and have a lot of flexibility.
 It is important to know what the job entails before you decide on whether or not you are interested in this career.

 If you’re considering a career as a roofer, you may be wondering what qualifications you’ll need to get started.
 Roofers are responsible for protecting buildings and homeowners by installing new roofing systems or repairing damaged ones.
 The job is physically demanding and requires a certain level of strength and fitness.

 Most employers prefer candidates who are at least 18 years of age and have a good balance of education, experience, and skill.
 Some employers require a high school diploma, while others may require a GED.